radinformatics/singularity-environments/README.md

 ## Step 1.
 Build the Contained Environment

-First, you should use the provided build script to generate an executable for your environment:
+First, you should use the provided build script to generate an executable for your environment.
+For now, this means copying the build script into the folder you want (eg, `python/python3`) and then do:

       ./build.sh python3.def

-This will generate a python3 executable in the present working directory.
+This will generate a python3 executable in that directory.
 If you want to change the size of the container, or add any custom arguments to the <a href="https://singularityware.github.io/docs-bootstrap" target="_blank">Singularity bootstrap</a> command, you can add them after your image name:

       ./build.sh python3.def --size 786